An approach to BPS black hole microstate counting in an N=2 STU model: Introduction

 where $\alpha, \gamma$ denotes constants, and where $\Xi$ encodes the higher gravitational couplings $\omega^{(n+1)}$ with $n \geq 2$.
 The latter are expressed in terms of modular forms $I_n (S)$ and products thereof.
 The $I_n$ are themselves products of Eisenstein series for $\Gamma_0(2)$, see \eqref{Ikeps2eps4}.
 We are thus led to an expansion of $\Xi$ in terms of $I_n$ as

 Here, the right hand side is organised in powers of $I_n$.
 We call the first sector (which is linear in $I_n$) the monomial sector, the second sector (which is quadratic in $I_n$) the binomial sector, and so on.
-In \cite{CdWM}, explicit expressions were only given for the coefficients of the first two sectors, i.e. for $\alpha_n$ and $\alpha_{m,n}$.
+In \cite{CdWM}, explicit expressions were only given for the coefficients of the first two sectors: the $\alpha_n$ were determined fully, and partial expressions for the $\alpha_{m,n}$ were given.
 Notwithstanding this limited knowledge about the expansion coefficients, there are several lessons that one can draw from the power series expansion \eqref{hatOmI}, \eqref{sigIn}.
 Firstly, under $\Gamma_0(2)$-transformations, ${\widehat \Omega}$ transforms in the same manner as the logarithm of $\vartheta_2^8 (\tau,z)$, where $\vartheta_2^8 (\tau,z)$ denotes one of the Jacobi theta functions, and where $\tau = i S, \, z = 1/Y^0$.
 Moreover, the series expansion \eqref{hatOmI}, \eqref{sigIn} is reminiscent of the Taylor series expansion around $z=0$ of $\ln \vartheta_2^8 (\tau,z)$, see \eqref{fImonbin}.
 In this expansion, the coefficients $\alpha_n$ in the monomial sector behave as $1/(2n)!$, whereas in \eqref{sigIn} they behave as $1/n!$.
 Secondly, each of the $I_n$-sectors in the expansion of $\ln \vartheta_2^8 (\tau,z)$ defines a function that is given as a series expansion in $z$, and the sum over all these functions gives rise to $\ln \vartheta_2^8 (\tau,z)$, which is naturally expressed in terms of variables $q = \exp ( 2 \pi i \tau) $ and $y = \exp (2 \pi i z)$.
 It is tempting to conclude that a similar story may apply to ${\widehat \Omega} (Y^0, S, \Upsilon)$.
 Thirdly, $\ln \vartheta_2^8 (\tau,z)$ is a solution to a non-linear PDE derived from the heat equation.
 So we may similarly ask whether $\Xi$ given in \eqref{sigIn} arises as solution to a non-linear PDE.
-The answer is affirmative, and we give a PDE whose solution yields the monomial and binomial sectors displayed in \eqref{sigIn}.
+The answer is affirmative, and we give a PDE whose solution yields the monomial and binomial sectors displayed in \eqref{sigIn} for the expressions of the coefficients given in \cite{CdWM} (\cite{CdWM} obtained exact expressions for $\alpha_n$ and partial expressions for $\alpha_{m,n}$).
 The higher sectors in \eqref{sigIn}, whose expansion coefficients have not been determined in \cite{CdWM}, will lead to modifications of this PDE, and we give a candidate for the modified PDE.
 Note that $\Xi$ has weight $0$ under $\Gamma_0(2)$-transformations.
 Finally, we note that the monomial sector exhibits a connection with the two-particle rational Calogero model \cite{Avan:2012dd,Lechtenfeld:2015wka,Benincasa:2017hcj}, as well as a relation with Serre-Rankin-Cohen brackets which is suggestive of formal deformation \cite{cdmr}.